 On a brighter note, AvoDerm is free of by-product meals and artificial ingredients.
 Though it does have nutrients such as antioxidants and omegas, the food is higher in fat levels that are packed into hard to chew kibble bits.
 Made in the USA, this is an indoor cat formula only.

-10. Wellness Complete Health Natural Dry Cat Food
+11. Wellness Complete Health Natural Dry Hairball Cat Food

 Wellness features an all-natural ingredient list with no wheat, corn, soy, meat by-product, or artificial ingredients.
 It’s made in the USA, yet it’s hard to digest for those cats that will eat it.
 Unfortunately, many pets will not go near it or consume it.
 You should also note this food is high in calories, fat, and salt.
 You will also find pea protein and brewers rice which are two protein-boosting fillers.

 As mentioned, this food is not effective.
 It also tends to go stale quickly.
-Overall, this is our least favorite option for cat food to control hairballs.
+Overall, this is our least favorite option for best cat food for hairball control.

 Tips for Reducing Hairballs